krturner/GettingAndCleaningData/Codebook.md

 This project involves the processing of a raw data set into a tidy dataset.
 The raw data comes from a study where accelerometers were placed on 30 different subjects doing six different physical activities: Walking, walking upstairs, walking downstairs, sitting, standing and laying.
 The run_analysis.R script combines multiple data souces into one cohesive and tidy dataset.

 ##Creating the tidy datafile
+Before starting the script checks to see if your machine has the "dplyr" package installed.
+If the package is not installed then the script will install it.
+It will then load the package into your current working session through the library(dplyr) command.

-First the following data files were read into R:
+Next, the following data files were read into R:

 x_test.txt - this file contained the accelerometer data for the test group y_test.txt - this file contained information of what rows of data in x_test.txt correspond to what activity